 "First of all, I have to agree wholeheartedly with Amanda that nothing draws compliments like Carnal Flower.
 It's like moths to a flame—I've literally had to put headphones in just to indicate that I'm busy at work in order to avoid being interrupted.

-"Women love it; men love it; I love it.
+"Women love it, men love it, and I love it.
 Just a couple weeks ago, I gave my guy friend a hug, and he immediately asked, 'What are you wearing?'
 Insisting he liked how it was 'spicy but not too spicy—just the right amount of spice.'
-For the record, this fragrance is hardly spicy (ah, the male nose), but to my friend's point, for a rose fragrance, it's not overly floral, not 'girly' at all.
+For the record, this fragrance is hardly spicy (ah, the male nose), but to my friend's point, for a rose fragrance, it's not overly floral and it's not 'girly' at all.
 It's clean, simple, and leaves everyone intrigued and wanting more." — Deven Hopp, beauty director

-"These days, I gravitate toward scents that are little more subtle, and there's only one of the bunch that gets consistent praise: Elizabeth and James Nirvana Black.
+"These days, I gravitate toward scents that are subtler, and there's only one of the bunch that gets consistent praise: Elizabeth and James Nirvana Black.
 It's a creamy blend of violet, sandalwood, and vanilla that's totally intoxicating but manages to not be too in-your-face.
 It's actually ridiculous how many compliments I get when I wear it; I've developed a sort of vain Pavlovian response so that whenever I spritz it before going out, I expect someone to ask, 'What perfume are you wearing?
-It's AMAZING.'
-So far, I've yet to be proven otherwise."
+It's amazing.'
+So far, I've yet to be proven otherwise." — Faith Xue, editorial director

 "I'm not much of a floral perfume kind of girl (I love musky, spicy blends), but after spritzing Chloé's Eu de Parfum, I've gotten a ton of compliments.
 It's rosy, but it has notes of lychee and amber to counteract what could be an overpowering, old-lady aura (when I think of rose, my nose immediately goes to grandma).
-It's light; it's fresh—I love it." — Lindsey Metrus, managing editor
+It's light, it's fresh, and I love it." — Lindsey Metrus, managing editor